jpaulm/drawfbp/README.md

 #### Latest release is 2.15.6.
 This jar file is now available and can be obtained by looking in Releases.
 This release is now available on Maven - just search for DrawFBP (any case), download the .jar file, and execute using Java Platform SE binary.

+However... there is a bug in the Java generate function - will be fixed in the next release...

 Description
 -----------